cuplv/Historia/implementation/ECOOP_AE_Submission_Document.md

 A use case for this is to build confidence in a library of CBCFTL framework model based on a large number of collected reachable locations.
 Such reachable locations may be obtained using a sampling profiler, bug reports, or generated with Large Language Models as we have done for the evaluation of this paper.
 The Wistoria implementation is integrated with the Historia implementation (switching between the two is a configuration option).
-Another possible extension would be to handle a larger set of language features such as arrays, numeric properties, and more.
+Another possible extension would be to handle a larger set of language features such as arrays, numeric properties, and more by extending the abstract state and SMT encoding.

+Further notes on reuse:

+The notebook `ReachExpGPT.ipynb` is heavily commented and explains each step for running our benchmarks.
+The source code of each benchmark in `/home/testApps/ChatGPT_Benchmarks` may be modified, compiled with `./gradlew assembleDebug` and re-run.
+For example, try adding a boolean flag so that if `execute` has been called, it won't be called again.
+Wistoria will no longer find a history.
+An additional notebook `HistoriaExampleAndExplanation.ipynb` gives background on writing CBCFTL for Historia and is still useful for Wistoria.